 The iLottery industry, and we as a company, benefit from long-term, multi-year contracts with our customers.
 Our primary full-service contract in Europe, with Sazka a.s. ("Sazka") in the Czech Republic, was entered into in 2015 and the term was extended this year to 2025.
 Moreover, we have developed a leading market position in the United States - we currently provide iLottery solutions to the largest number of U.S. iLottery customers (excluding states that offer only subscription-based iLottery), including the highest-grossing iLottery program in the United States (the Michigan iLottery).
-Our revenues (which, as discussed in "Management Discussion and Analysis of Financial Condition and Results of Operations - Components of Results of Operations - Revenues," excludes our NPI Revenues Interest) for the nine months ended September 30, 2020 were \$35.2 million, an increase of 46.0% compared to our revenues of \$24.1 million in the nine months ended September 30, 2019, and our revenues for the year ended December 31, 2019 were \$33.1 million, an increase of 40.8% and 92.8% compared to our revenue of \$23.4 million and \$17.1 million for the years ended December 31, 2018 and 2017, respectively.
+Our revenues (which, as discussed in "Management Discussion and Analysis of Financial Condition and Results of Operations - Components of Results of Operations - Revenues," excludes our NPI Revenues Interest) for the nine months ended September 30, 2020 were \$35.2 million, an increase of 46.0% compared to our revenues of \$24.1 million in the nine months ended September 30, 2019, and our revenues for the year ended December 31, 2019 were \$33.1 million, compared to \$23.4 million and \$17.1 million for the years ended December 31, 2018 and 2017, respectively.